bitfalls/bitfalls_content/authors/bruno-skvorc/polkadot/en_US/final.md

 ### Polkadot

-In Polkadot a validator is a full client (>>FULL OR LIGHT?) of all chains and threads, thus very resource intensive on hard drive space and read/write ops, and on bandwidth.
+In Polkadot a validator is a light client of all chains and threads, which can get very resource intensive on hard drive space and read/write ops, and on bandwidth.

 The assignment of a validator is periodically (>>HOW OFTEN?) reshuffled so that a single validator isn't always responsible for a single parachain.
 A validator earns DOT from block production (inflation) and transaction fees in a 80/20 spread.
 80% of the transaction fee goes to the Polkadot Treasury.
 The validator gets rewarded twice - they set a fixed number of DOT to get per reward period (epoch - roughly 6 hours), and the rest is then dividied among all the nominators who have nominated this validator, and the validator, based on their respective amounts of staked DOT.
 It's important to note that nominators can still lose their DOT if they backed an incompetent validator - this is not delegated proof of stake where you simply signal your trust in someone, you literally unlock your DOTs for "burning by malfeasance" when nominating.